Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Installation steps

 The 40x40 fan has three speeds, a reversible direction allowing it to suck in or expel air, and a built-in thermostat for automatic activation based on the set temperature.
-It offers all the basic features needed at a price about a third lower than high-end models, perfect for our installation.
+It offers all the basic features needed at about one-third the price of high-end models, perfect for our installation.

 Marking and cutting

-The fan comes with a foam protection that we can use to position the cut on the roof and mark the cutting lines.
+The fan comes with a foam protector that we can use to position the cut on the roof and mark the cutting lines.

-Some first-generation Sprinter vans had a section on the roof, adjacent to the sliding door, where an original fan or passenger air conditioning unit is mounted.
-This can be a perfect place to mount the fan without interfering with the ribs or other structural elements.
+On some first-generation Sprinter vans, there was a section on the roof adjacent to the sliding door where an original fan or passenger air conditioning unit is mounted.
+This can be a perfect spot to mount the fan without interfering with ribs or other structural elements.

-Additionally, we will install sliding windows towards the back of the van, so placing the fan here allows for sufficient distance to achieve good air circulation when the windows are open at the back.
+Also, we will install sliding windows towards the rear of the van, so placing the fan here allows sufficient distance to get good air circulation when the windows are open at the back.

-After marking with a marker, we removed the template and applied painter's tape along the perimeter to avoid scratches caused by the jigsaw's foot when cutting the hole.
+After marking with a marker, we removed the template and applied painter's tape along the perimeter to avoid scratches caused by the jigsaw shoe when cutting the hole.

 Cutting the sheet metal

-Using a step drill, we drilled a ½" hole near each corner so that the jigsaw could pivot from side to side.
+Using a step drill bit, we drilled a ½" hole near each corner so the jigsaw can pivot from side to side.
 We used a fine-toothed metal blade to cut the square with a jigsaw.
-Cutting sheet metal with a jigsaw is very noisy, so make sure to have hearing protection.
+Cutting sheet metal with a jigsaw is very noisy, so make sure to wear hearing protection.

-We used Sika 521UV sealant.
+We used Sika 521UV adhesive sealant.
 Another popular sealant choice is Sikaflex 522.

-After applying the sealant, we positioned the fan ensuring to give it a side-to-side movement so that the sealant could spread.
+After applying the adhesive sealant, we placed the fan in position making sure to move it side to side so the sealant could spread.

-While one person holds the wooden frame underneath, inside the van, another must apply a few self-tapping metal screws into the wood.
+While one person holds the wooden frame underneath inside the van, another must apply some self-drilling metal-to-wood screws.
 We used standard length screws.

 Final sealing

-Once all the screws are in place, we taped the perimeter of the fan and generously applied exterior window sealant around the holes and voids.
+Once all screws are in place, we taped the perimeter of the fan and generously applied exterior window sealant around the holes and empty spots.
 The goal here is to reduce any chance of leaks.

-To finish the installation of the fan, we removed the cellophane and enjoyed the result!.
+To finish the fan installation, we removed the cellophane and admired the result!.

 Installation of roof rails and solar panels

 Rather than using standard roof rails, we used low-profile aluminum profiles 150cm long.
-Unlike newer models, the 2005 Sprinter does not have original mounting locations.
-Therefore, we used three M8 riveted nuts to secure each of the rails.
+Unlike newer models, the 2005 Sprinter does not have original mounting points.
+We therefore used three M8 rivet nuts to fix each rail.
 Using a drill bit, we drilled a hole large enough for the threaded rivet to fit perfectly.

 Installation of threaded rivets

-There is no need to buy a special tool for threaded rivets; you can use a bolt with a different thread than the rivet, a few nuts larger than the bolt (we used M10 nuts), and a few washers.
+It is not necessary to buy a special tool for threaded rivets; you can use a bolt with a different thread than the rivet, some nuts larger than the bolt (we used M10 nuts), and some washers.

-Once all the pieces are threaded together, simply insert the assembly into the hole and tighten the bolt using the impact drill while holding it straight with the nuts using the wrench.
-As you tighten gradually, you will start to feel the compression of the rivet.
+Once all parts are assembled, simply insert the assembly into the hole and tighten the bolt using a hammer drill while holding it straight with the nuts using a wrench.
+By tightening gradually, you will start to feel the rivet compress.

 Once the tightening resistance increases again, you can simply loosen the bolt and the rivet will stay in place.
-Make sure not to over-tighten the bolt, as this could damage the rivnut's flanges once compressed and it would be difficult to remove it.
+Be careful not to overtighten the bolt, as this could damage the rivnut lobes once compressed and make it difficult to remove.

-Using 4cm aluminum bar profiles, we cut them to length to have four pieces 2 feet long that we can attach to the short sides of the panels.
+Using 4cm aluminum profile bars, we cut them to length to have four pieces 2 feet long that we can fix on the short sides of the panels.
 We made oblong holes on the mounting sides on the rails by measuring two equidistant points, drilling holes slightly larger than an M8 bolt, cutting the material between the two holes with a jigsaw, and smoothing the edges.
-It is not absolutely necessary to make slots in the holes, but we thought it would give a little more adjustment possibility during mounting.
+It is not absolutely necessary to make slots in the holes, but we thought it would give a bit more adjustment possibility during mounting.

-We ensured that the holes were aligned by placing the rivets through the aluminum angle and into the solar panels before securing.
-Then, we secured the rivets using the riveting tool.
+We made sure the holes were aligned by placing the rivets through the aluminum angle and into the solar panels before fastening.
+Then, we fixed the rivets using the rivet tool.

-If you have never used a riveting tool before, it takes a few pumps on the handle before there is enough tension to deform the tail of the mandrel, which is the piece that sticks out and goes into the tool.
+If you have never used a riveting tool before, it takes a few pumps on the handle before there is enough tension to deform the mandrel tail, which is the piece that protrudes and goes into the tool.

-We secured the rest of the brackets with rivets and achieved a fairly solid mounting solution.
+We fixed the rest of the brackets with rivets and got a fairly solid mounting solution.

 Cleaning rust before final solar installation